Calabi-Yau completions and orbifold equivalences: Introduction and summary

 To present examples of orbifold equivalences, let $\DGs_k$ denote the bicategory whose objects are smooth dg algebras and whose 1-morphism categories are the perfect derived categories, $\DGs_k(A,B) = \Perf( A^{\textrm{op}} \otimes_k B)$; further let $\DGsp_k$ be the subbicategory whose objects have finite-dimensional cohomology.
 In particular, the path algebras of Dynkin quivers $Q^{(\Gamma)}$ of ADE type~$\Gamma$ mentioned above are objects in $\DGsp_\C$.
 Employing the relation between Dynkin quivers and simple singularities \cite{kst0511155} together with the fact that quantum dimensions of matrix factorisations are easily computable thanks to the results of \cite{cm1208.1481}, it was shown in \cite{cr1210.6363, CRCR} that $Q^{(\Gamma)} \sim Q^{(\Gamma')}$ if and only if~$\Gamma$ and~$\Gamma'$ have the same Coxeter number.
 Put differently, in $\DGsp_\C$ we have orbifold equivalences

 as well as all the equivalences of type~\eqref{eq:OEconsequence}.

 A natural question is whether the orbifold equivalences~\eqref{eq:OEbetweenpathalgebras} between path algebras lift to orbifold equivalences of their Calabi-Yau completions, i.\,e.~to their Ginzburg algebras.
-One of the results of the present paper is that the answer is affirmative (cf.~Corollary~\ref{cor:GinzburgDynkinOE}).
-However, obtaining it directly would let go to waste a perfectly good opportunity to prove a somewhat peculiar, intricate result as the special case of a much more general, simpler relation.
-Indeed, a much better problem to consider is whether orbifold equivalences of dg algebras lift to their Calabi-Yau completions.
-We solve this problem as our main result (cf.~Theorem~\ref{thm:maintheorem}):
+In the present paper we give conditions under which the answer is affirmative (cf.~Corollary~\ref{cor:GinzburgDynkinOE}).
+More generally, we describe conditions on when an orbifold equivalence $A \sim B$ in $\DGsp_k$ lifts to an orbifold equivalence $\Pi_n(A) \sim \Pi_n(B)$ in $\DGs_k$ between the $n$-Calabi-Yau completions (cf.~Theorem~\ref{thm:maintheorem}).